Table of Contents

 Installation generally involves the following steps:

 Before installing the Guest Additions, you prepare your guest system for building external kernel modules.
-This works as described in Section 2.3.2, “The Oracle VM VirtualBox Driver Modules”, except that this step must be performed in your Linux guest instead of on a Linux host system.
+This works as described in Section 2.3.2, “The Oracle VM VirtualBox Kernel Modules”, except that this step must be performed in your Linux guest instead of on a Linux host system.

 If you suspect that something has gone wrong, check that your guest is set up correctly and run the following command as root: